Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: Supplementary experimental results

 \subsection{Additional experimental results for case (iv)}

-Here we present the empirical results under distribution-support shift on MNIST in case (iv).
+Here we present the results on MNIST in case (iv) under distribution-support shift, comparing with IW-like and domain adaptation (DA) baselines.
 From Figure~\ref{fig:result_ss_iv}, we can see that GIW outperforms other methods by a large margin in case (iv) under both label-noise and class-prior-shift settings.